byteduck/duckOS/INSTRUCTIONS.md

 ## Building and running duckOS
 1. Either run the following commands as root,  or use `sudo su` to open a root shell in the build directory you made earlier.
-2. In your build directory, run `make duckk32` to build the kernel.
+2. In your build directory, run `make` and then `make install` to build the kernel & programs.
 3. Run `make image` to make the root filesystem image.
 3. Run `make qemu-image` to run qemu with the image you just made.
 5. Enjoy!